aashish26753/SQL-Editor/README.md

 Largest Contentful Paint marks the time at which the largest text or image is painted.
 Cumulative Layout Shift measures the movement of visible elements within the viewport.

+I calculated the performance and load time of this website using these two tools Lighthouse Chrome DevTools

 Mobile Reload Time:

 ![Mobile Reload Time](https://user-images.githubusercontent.com/78148873/170808688-bdca8dec-fedb-42ae-a754-004d074d61a9.png)

 Desktop Reload Time:

+Page Load time of this website in desktop is in the range of 0.6 s to 0.7s.

 ![Desktop Reload Time](https://user-images.githubusercontent.com/78148873/170808736-bf151a06-9414-47a5-be88-dd5c3ed47f87.png)